bdickason/shots/README.md

 All modules are included via the `require` command and app.js is the entry point.

-While working, I suggest using `grunt watch` to re-build any js files that change while you're working.
+While working, I suggest using `gulp watch` to re-build any js files that change while you're working.

 # Running Tests